GiacomoZheng/vscode-gm/README.md

 ![looks](images/overall.jpg)

-which looks like this one. (with the extension better-comment)
+which looks like this one. (with the extension `Bracket Pair Colorizer 2`)

 It is much more like mathemtics than a programming lauguage indeed.